IntegrationsDatabasesGoogle Cloud SQL

 databasestringYesThe target database name.

-table_namestringYesThe target table name to insert rows into.
+table_namestringYesThe target table name.

 Signal Setup